zhetai/motia/README.md

-# Wistro Monorepo
+# Motia Monorepo

-This repository hosts the development of **Wistro.js**, a framework for building event-driven business automation flows.
+This repository hosts the development of **Motia.js**, a framework for building event-driven business automation flows.
 The repository is structured to facilitate the iterative development and testing of the core framework and includes a playground environment for real-world use cases.

 ## Overview

-Wistro.js aims to simplify the creation and scaling of event-driven flows by:
+Motia.js aims to simplify the creation and scaling of event-driven flows by:

 - Providing a **core framework** for defining flows as collections of testable components.
 - Supporting **real-time event handling** with loose coupling between components.